imrefazekas/mongoose-schemagen/README.md

 Features:
 - generates [mongoose](http://mongoosejs.com) schema by a JS object
 - generates model
-- extends model with _saveWithValidation_ function for validation
+- extends model's _save_ function with validation

 Having used this library, you will be free from the load of schema and model creation and every record you might want to create and store will be validated against the rules passed by.
 Use it well! :)